magento/devdocs/src/guides/v2.3/ext-best-practices/extension-coding/security-performance-data-bp.md

 ## Use Primary Key

-Primary Key is mandatory required for any DB cluster to run effectively.
-The absence of Primary Key is also causing performance issues while the tables getting replicated.
+A Primary Key is required for any DB cluster to run effectively.
+Without a Primary Key, you _will_ see performance issues during table replication.

 ## Use well-defined indexes